nosapaath/pongGameNosa/README.md

 # Pong Game

-A basic pong game using SVGs.
+A fast-food inspired pong game using javascript to create SVGs.
+Using Object Oriented Programming, I used classes to create this game.

 ## Setup